-District Brackets -Teams shall be placed on brackets by the NSAA.
-All Districts will be scheduled over a two day period and per the following game schedule.
-Dates determined by the NSAA.
+District & Sub-District Brackets -Teams shall be placed on brackets by the NSAA.
+All Class A districts will be scheduled over a two-day period (double elimination) and per the following game schedule.
+Class B/C sub-districts will follow the one day, single elimination format.